biocatiit/website/content/news/2020_everything_biosaxs6_wrapup.rst

 there was a small group session focusing on data analysis of the SAXS data collected on the samples they sent as part of the workshop.
-The workshop finished with a brief lecture from Dr. Chakravarthy on the practical steps to apply for beamtime at BioCAT, and a large group Q&A with Dr.s Chakravarthy and Hopkins.
+The workshop finished with a brief lecture from Dr. Chakravarthy on the practical steps to apply for beamtime at BioCAT, and a large group Q&A with Drs.
+Chakravarthy and Hopkins.